 Once anger has conveyed its Pay Attention message however, the angrier you feel, the less effectively you will be able to solve the problem That's because anger decreases ability to think, take in new information, take a fresh perspective, or come up with a new solution.
 Anger closes off ears to data uptake.
 Like your computer, overheating causes the brain’s information-processing mechanisms to freeze, to shut down.
 Zippo thinking.

 Once anger has alerted you to a problem therefore, you’ll be best off heeding the stop sign.
-The following video illustrates a couple that runs through ad another that heeds their stop signs
+The following video illustrates one couple that runs through stop signs, and another that heeds their stop signs to protect their relationship.

 THE KEY TO ANGER CONTROL IS TO REMEMBER THAT ANGER IS A STOP SIGN